qdrant/landing_page/qdrant-landing/content/blog/hybrid-cloud.md

 Read more in our [official Scaleway Partner Blog](/blog/hybrid-cloud-scaleway/).

 #### Airbyte:
-> *“The Qdrant product lineup is a great fit for the Airbyte community.
-Native Python support pairs extremely well with our recent PyAirbyte launch, and the Qdrant K8 and Cloud offerings make a great complement for Airbyte OSS and Airbyte Cloud users, respectively.
-We’re excited to be working with Qdrant to unlock new and exciting use cases for AI and Data.”* AJ Steers, Staff Engineer for AI, Airbyte
+> *“The new Qdrant Hybrid Cloud is an exciting addition that offers peace of mind and flexibility, aligning perfectly with the needs of Airbyte Enterprise users who value the same balance.
+Being open-source at our core, both Qdrant and Airbyte prioritize giving users the flexibility to build and test locally—a significant advantage for data engineers and AI practitioners.
+We're enthusiastic about the Hybrid Cloud launch, as it mirrors our vision of enabling users to confidently transition from local development and local deployments to a managed solution, with both cloud and hybrid cloud deployment options.”* AJ Steers, Staff Engineer for AI, Airbyte

 Read more in our [official Airbyte Partner Blog](/blog/hybrid-cloud-airbyte/).